To the PhD Who is Ready to Launch Their Nonacademic Job Search:

 There are 4 essential criteria every PhD must address if they want to be truly prepared for the job market:

-Read on to see how you too can take away the stress & overwhelm by creating a career plan aligned with YOUR skills & talents.
+Read on to see how you too can create a career plan aligned with YOUR skills and talents, so that you can land a nonacademic job you enjoy faster.

 “Thank you to the entire Beyond Prof team for turning my non-faculty job search upside down, for the better!”